rachitnigam/rachitnigam.com/content/draft/gh-project-management.md

 Concretely, if there is a bug in the system, the issue should provide a *minimal reproducible example* (MRE) along, a command to run reproduce the problem, and the expected behavior.
 If the issue is a feature request, it should instead provide a sketch of the idea and outline the expected changes that need to be made to each component of the system.

 **Contextualized**.
 The issue should link to existing issues and pull requests that are related to it.
-This is a form of building institutional knowledge because it allows us to trace why certain decisions were made about the code and the features.
+This builds institutional knowledge because it allows us to trace why certain decisions were made about the code and the features.
 A lot of projects get *reproducibility* right but fail on this front because new contributors might not know enough about which things are related.
 It is the job of senior contributors to aggressively track and link together things as the junior contributors develop the context of the codebase.